ehx-v1/UNO/readme.md

 ## Tupperbox Integration

-The current state of compatibility with Tupperbox has not yet been tested.
+The current state of compatibility with [Tupperbox](https://tupperbox.app/) has not yet been tested.
 Long-term goals are:
-- Any amount of Tuppers, including multiple with the same owner, can take part in an UNO game.
+- Any amount of Tuppers, including multiple with the same owner, can take part in an Uno game.
 - Tuppers can run Uno commands as if they were regular users.
 - A Tupper's owner can join a game alongside their Tuppers.
 - Basically, Tuppers are treated the same as regular users, and are treated as separate from their owner.